-We estimate rebates due pursuant to government contracts based upon our historical payment and payor mix trends, information obtained from third parties estimating current payor mix, the government-mandated discounts applicable to government-funded programs, as well as information obtained from our customers.
+We estimate rebates due pursuant to government contracts based upon our historical payment trends, information obtained from third parties estimating current payment trends, the government-mandated discounts applicable to government-funded programs, as well as information obtained from our customers.
 The liability for these government rebates consists of estimates of claims for WAKIX dispensed in the current period, plus an estimate for product which has shipped and has been recognized as revenue but remains in the distribution channel at the end of a reporting period.